textpattern/textpattern.github.io/tags/tag-attributes-cross-reference.md

 ### customfieldname

-In your tag, replace `customfieldname` with the actual name of the desired custom field (see also @@Important notes on creating custom field names@@.
+In your tag, replace `customfieldname` with the actual name of the desired custom field (see also @@Important notes on creating custom field names@@).

 * [article](article)
 * [article_custom](article_custom)